resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 *Allocations* is an important tab: Once you’ve messed around in your personal project, and found that it’s not big enough for serious work, this is where you come.
 It’s basically an online form that allows you to apply for a proper project with enough resources to support your research.
-You can also request to have your trial project extended.
+You can also request to have your project/tenant extended.
-You do this by selecting the "Convert trial project" option.
+You do this by selecting the "Convert project trial" option.

 Remember, Compute and the Object Store are two separate items: one is where you manage your computers, the other is a data store.
 They are not linked in any way, and can be run without the other.